marioandrededeus/hybrid-ai-predictive-maintenance/README.md

 * RAG sources must be stored with metadata.
 * Corrective recommendations require human validation.
 * The system should not assume direct control over industrial equipment.

-## Current Status

-Initial development.

-The first implementation stage focuses on creating the SQLite database and the pre-populated vibration scenarios.

-## Next Step

-Create the SQLite schema and seed the database with the three initial vibration scenarios:

-1. Normal operation
-2. Carpet pattern associated with possible lubrication issues
-3. Structural looseness